QR4.5.9 Testing The Theory

 Next

-QR4.5.4 A Model That Absorbs Data
+QR4.5.4 A Model That Grows Itself

-For this level of complexity, one might expect completeness, but the standard model is far from that.
-It can’t explain gravity, proton stability, anti-matter, quark charges, neutrino mass, neutrino spin, family generations, randomness, or why inflation stopped.
-Nor does it say anything about the dark energy or dark matter that constitute 95% of the universe.
-Its main feature is that with each new result, it grows, so to explain inflation needs a hypothetical symmetron field, and to explain the mass of neutrinos needs another 7-8 arbitrary constants:
+For this complexity, one might expect completeness, but the standard model can’t explain gravity, proton stability, anti-matter, quark charges, neutrino mass, neutrino spin, family generations, or the dark energy and matter that constitute 95% of the universe.

 To accommodate nonzero neutrino masses we must add new particles, with exotic properties, for which there’s no other motivation or evidence.”
 (Wilczek, 2008), p168.